Arizona Family Law Forms and Rules

 - The AFI requires that I provide my last three tax returns.
 What if I do not have copies?
 You can still file the AFI and note that you do not have possession of tax return copies.
 In the meantime, you can ask the other party, your CPA or the IRS and Arizona Department of Revenue for a copy of your returns.

 - The AFI requires that I provide my last three paystubs.
 What if I do not work?
 You only have to provide copies if you work and receive paystubs.
 If you do not receive paystubs merely note “N/A” or “not applicable” on the AFI.
-If you receive compensation other than by paystubs, you should attach a printout or other documentation of such income if available.
+If you receive compensation other than by paystubs, you should attach a printout or other documentation of such income if available (i.e., such as 1099 forms).
+If you receive compensation from more than one source you should attach documentation showing your income from each source.

 - What if I do not know the information requested?
 If you do not have the information to fill out some of the questions on the AFI just state “unknown”.
 However, if you have access to the information (such as bank statements etc.) you will want to obtain the information requested and fill out the AFI to the best of your ability.
 The AFI asks for monthly averages (i.e. the total of yearly expenses divided by 12).
+You can amend or supplement your AFI if you obtain additional or different information later.
 You may be precluded from making certain claims or defenses if you leave a lot of the form blank but then try to testify later regarding specific information that should have been included in the AFI.
 You can start with estimates if you want and then submit subsequent AFI forms as you obtain further information or make further calculations.

 - What if I have questions regarding my family law case or how to fill out the AFI?
-Bishop, Del Vecchio & Beeks Law Office, P.C. provides consult-based services to parties that represent themselves.
+If we represent you, we can answer your questions quickly and efficiently.
+Bishop, Del Vecchio & Beeks Law Office, P.C. also provides consult-based services to parties that represent themselves.
 You can seek our services on a pay-as-you go basis without having to pay a retainer.
 In some cases, it may only take a few minutes for us to answer your questions.

 Resolution Management Conference / Proposed Resolution Statement